 Temporary tax incentives to support business investment and stimulate home sales would also provide an important economic boost.
 Accelerated depreciation by large businesses and expensing of investment by small businesses were included in the fiscal stimulus provided early this year.
-These tax benefits are set to expire at the end of this year, giving businesses an incentive to invest now at the cost of weaker investment early in 2009.
-The timing would be particularly bad given that the economy will likely be at its weakest early next year.
+These tax benefits are set to expire at the end of this year, giving businesses an incentive to invest now at the cost of weaker investment at early next year.
+The timing would be particularly bad given that the economy will likely be at its weakest in early 2009.
 Extending these tax incentives for another year until the end of 2009 would thus forestall this badly timed weakening in business investment.

-Temporary tax incentives designed to stimulate home sales in 2009 would help stem the ongoing housing market crash, which has been most serious weight on the broader economy.
-Greater sales would help work off the large amount of excess housing inventory currently undermining house prices.
-For first-time buyers of owner-occupied homes in 2009, a particularly attractive incentive would be a homebuyer tax credit equal to 10% of the purchased home's value.
-This credit could be capped at say 3.5% of FHA loan limits, which vary according to location, and the money could be made available to first-time buyers at closing to help with the necessary downpayment.
-The first-time buyer would be required to satisfy all other FHA underwriting criteria to limit future credit problems.
-For repeat buyers of owner-occupied homes in 2009 a bonus mortgage interest rate tax deduction would stimulate sales.
-When filing their tax returns in 2010, the repeat buyer would able to double their mortgage interest tax deduction, take an additional 75% of the deduction in 2011, 50% in 2012, 25% in the 2013, and nothing after that.
-For the average homebuyer in 2009, this bonus mortgage interest deduction would be worth approximately \$7,500 on a net present value basis; a measurable boost to affordability.
+Another important boost to the hard-pressed housing market would come from giving people an incentive to purchase a home in 2009.
+This would help work off the large amount of excess housing inventory and help stop the decline in housing values.
+For first-time buyers of owner-occupied homes, a particularly attractive incentive would be a homebuyer tax credit equal to 10% of the purchased home's value, capped at 3.5% of FHA loan limits, which vary according to location.
+This money would be made available to the first-time buyer at closing to help with the necessary downpayment.
+The homebuyer would have to at least meet all other FHA underwriting criteria.
+Repeat buyers of owner-occupied homes who purchase a home in 2009 would be able to double their mortgage interest tax deduction in the first year after the purchase, take an additional 75% of the deduction in the following year, 50% in the third year, 25% in the fourth year, and nothing after that.
+For the average homebuyer in 2009, this bonus mortgage interest deduction would be worth approximately \$7,500 on a net present value basis.

-Payroll tax holiday and tax credit
+Payroll tax holiday

-One efficacious way to provide quick relief to working cash-strapped households and businesses would be to implement a payroll tax holiday.
+One reasonably efficacious way to provide quick relief to working cash-strapped households and businesses would be to implement a payroll tax holiday.
 A holiday applied to the employees' share of the tax would have the advantage of directing more of the reduction to households more likely to spend it, even reaching taxpayers who could not qualify for a rebate on the basis of income tax returns.
 For most households, the monies would be deposited directly into their checking accounts, thus increasing the amount that would be spent quickly.
 A holiday for the employers' share of the tax would be especially helpful for smaller businesses and could have the benefit of stemming some layoffs as labor costs would be temporarily reduced.
 Any administration complications from turning withholding schedules on and off should be modest.
-The Social Security Trust Fund would also have to be made whole from an accounting perspective.